 Committee members participate actively in the development and implementation of the National Center’s programs and initiatives and provide advice and guidance to ensure that the Center’s work remains relevant and timely.

 Chairs of the Lawyers Committee are selected from among the current membership.
-The committee is currently co-chaired by John H. Martin, Thompson & Knight and Robert S. Peck, Center for Constitutional Litigation PC.
+The committee is currently co-chaired by Donna D. Melby, Paul Hastings and Todd A. Smith, Power Rogers & Smith.

 The Lawyers Committee holds an annual meeting each fall in Washington, D.C.
 Members are also invited to attend the annual Justice Roundtable event, which brings together state chief justices, members of the NCSC Board of Directors, and the General Counsel and Lawyers Committees to discuss issues of common concern to business and court communities.
-The 2012 NCSC meetings and events will be held on November 15th and 16th in Washington, D.C.
+The Judicial Excellence Events will be held on November 19-20, 2015, in Washington, D.C.

 Members of the Lawyers Committee make a leadership annual contribution to the National Center.